-Is It Illegal To Eat & Drive In Australia
+Is It Illegal To Eat While Driving In Australia

-Whether you’re a learner driver or an experienced, fully-licensed driver in Australia, you may be wondering if it’s illegal to eat and drive in Australia.
-Most of us have eaten some snacks on a road trip, or even a cheeky burger behind the wheel, but is there a law prohibiting eating while driving?
+Whether you’re just starting as a learner driver or already fully licensed, you may wonder if eating while driving is illegal in Australia.
+Most of us have grabbed a snack on a road trip or even enjoyed a burger behind the wheel, but is there a law prohibiting eating while driving?

-Want To Learn More About Safe Driving?
+Want to Acquire Safe Driving Habits?
 Contact LTrent Driving School Today!